stokpop/lograter/README.md

               -tps, --report-transactions-per-second
                 Calculate and report transactions per second (next to TPM).
                 Default: false
-              -ua, --useragents
-                Include agents in iis and access logs.
-                Default: false
               -clickpath
                 Determine and report click paths (BETA).
 Set sessionfield for the session id to use.
-                Default: false
-              -count-no-mapper-as-one
-                Will count all no-mappers as one line, default count all no-mappers separately.
                 Default: false
               -failure-aware
                 Be failure aware if possible.
 Report on failed hits in each